-How to choose and where you can buy a kimono for Aikido
+How to choose a kimono for Aikido

 The word kimono in Japanese is used to refer to clothes in general.
 It is more correct to call training clothes for Japanese martial arts as keiko-gi (from the words keiko – training and gi – clothes) or dogi.
 Clothes for different martial arts have a number of essential differences; to emphasize the kind of clothing in question instead of keiko the name of martial art is often indicated.
 Thus, clothing for Aikido is called aikido-gi, for Judo – judo-gi, for Karate – karate-gi, etc. However, the word kimono is already well established in the meaning of clothing for trainings in martial arts.

 Height of a man and keiko-gi size

 We present here a table of correspondence between keiki-gi numbers and height and size of usual clothes.

 Usual clothes sizes are given only for comparison, so you should not rely solely on them.
 It is better to measure your height and round it up.
 Do not forget that kimono is made of cotton, so in the process of washing it will shrink.
 So, you must have a small margin from 5 to 10 centimeters.
 Also, please, note that each manufacturer produces kimono by its own curves.
 Therefore, kimono from different manufacturers of the same size will sit on you differently.

 If there is a possibility to try the kimono on, then in addition you may be guided by the following criteria:

 - Kimono should not hamper your movements and sit tight on you; it must not be "slinky".

 - The lower edge of the jacket (uwagi) must be midthigh.

 - At wrapping over each jacket flap must reach the opposite side seam.